PR: Routes into the industry

-Or look at what's on your doorstep - student events to promote, writing for a college or university publication or even doing some pr for a friend or relative's start-up company, exhibition, or band.
+Or look at what's on your doorstep - student events to promote, writing for a college or university publication or even doing some PR for a friend or relative's start-up company, exhibition, or band.
 Joining the CIPR as a student member can be extremely useful.
-This will open up opportunities to attend workshops and events and also find out about paid and unpaid employment, training courses and general information on the industry..
+This will open up opportunities to attend workshops and events and also find out about paid and unpaid employment, training courses and general information on the industry.
 Its website is an excellent source of information whatever level you're at in the industry.

 Working as part of an in-house team or in an agency gives you the opportunity to bounce ideas off other people and pick up tips that would never come your way as a solitary freelancer.
-But with a few years' experience under your belt, you pretty much know which ideas are likely to work and, most importantly, which are not.
+But with a few years' experiences under your belt, you pretty much know which ideas are likely to work and, most importantly, which are not.

-An inexperienced PR freelancer is probably best suited to working within a PR agency or in-house team set up, filling in for holidays, maternity leave, etc. That way you'll learn while you work and still enjoy the benefits of being freelance.
+An inexperienced PR freelancer is probably best suited to working with a PR agency or in-house team set up, filling in for holidays, maternity leave, etc. That way you'll learn while you work and still enjoy the benefits of being freelance.